Our RTPI and IEMA accredited programmes ensure that you are fully qualified to enter this dynamic profession on graduation.

 Throughout our undergraduate programmes students are provided with opportunities to engage and learn from practitioners.
 We make use of local and international expertise to lead project work and field trips in order to aid their career decision-making.

 Students are also encouraged to undertake internship or placements with planning agencies throughout their programmes.
-Department staff can aid this process using their extensive network of contacts and colleagues in practice.
+Staff can help this process using their extensive network of contacts in practice.

 The MPlan programme includes an assessed work placement as part of the fourth year of study.
-Here students obtain a minimum of three week’s work experience with a planning related agency in Liverpool City Region or in their home area.
-Some students choose to undertake their placement overseas for example in Denmark, Poland, and Hong Kong.
+Here students obtain a minimum of three week’s work experience with a planning related agency Some students choose have undertaken their placement in Merseyside, elsewhere in the UK or overseas, for example in Denmark, Poland, and Hong Kong.

 Qualifying you for life

-Planning graduates leave The University of Liverpool with a broad range of skills.
-Throughout their time in the Department students are exposed to analytical and critical thinking informing their visual and communication skills which are vital to work successfully in the planning profession.
-These key skills include:
+- Planning graduates leave The University of Liverpool with a broad range of skills.
+Throughout their time in the Department our students develop analytical and critical thinking and excellent communication skills which are vital to work successfully in the planning profession.
+We aim to develop a range of key skills in our graduates, including:An awareness and appreciation of current planning profession

 - A depth of knowledge and understanding of a particular aspect of the field of town and regional planning

-- The development of sound practice skills in the methods and techniques relevant to the specialist topic
+- The development of sound practice skills in the methods and techniques of planning

 - An understanding of the legal framework within which planning operates